Immigration to Greece: Greece as a gateway to the Schengen area

 Most of the illegal immigrants are passing the Greek-Turkish borders with the tolerance or even the assistance of the authorities in Turkey regardless the bilateral agreements that have been approved for this matter since 2003.
 Moreover, the fact that the Turkish authorities are not complying with the terms of the signed agreements is creating several problems during the procedures of surrender of the illegal immigrants in the border areas.
 Non-cooperation by the Turkish side is also evident, despite the existence of specific proofs in several cases (i.e. Turkish smugglers of illegal immigrants arrested by Greek authorities).

 The uncontrolled flow of immigrants from Turkey to Greece results, among others, in a number of negative social and political consequences: destabilisation of social cohesion through demographic change, as well as encouragement of the spread of organized crime and terrorist networks.
 For example, a high-level terrorist of Al-Qaeda who passed the Greek borders from Turkey was arrested in his attempt to receive political asylum in the country.

+In July 2025 Greece informed the European Commission that it will stop accepting applications for asylum from migrants arriving from Libya by boat for at least three months.
+It is estimated, that in a sudden surge, some 10,000 migrants arrived by boat on Crete and its neighboring islands in the first half of 2025, departing from the Libyan port of Tobruk under the protection of warlord Khalifa Haftars clan.